heligone/spinorialBall/README.md

 ## Introduction

-The spinorial ball is LED football containing an electronic gyroscope inside, powered by an internal battery, whose faces change colors when it is rotated.
+The spinorial ball is a LED football containing an electronic gyroscope inside, powered by an internal battery, whose faces change colors when it is rotated.

 You need to turn it twice 360°, so 720°, around any axis so that the configuration gets back to itself.
 Turn it once and it becomes the "opposite" of itself (When you consider colors on chromatic wheel) !